dvdmtw98/notes/My Vault/Computer Networks/Layer-wise Concepts/Network (Internet) Layer Concepts/Subnetting.md

 ### Fixed Length Subnetting

-Also called Fixed Length Subnet Mask (FLSM)
 We borrow host bits to create smaller networks from a Class A, B or C network
-We end up creating more networks but the amount of IP addresses available reduces
+We end up with more networks but the amount of IP addresses in each network reduces

+**Observation**
+255.255.255.X: Every bit we borrow results in the subnet getting divided in half

+255.255.255.0: 1 Network
+255.255.255.128: 2 Network
+255.255.255.192: 4 Network

 |     |     |     |     |  x  | Network | Addresses |
 |:---:|:---:|:---:|:---:|:---:|:-------:|:---------:|